THtmlToText Delphi ActiveX Reference Documentation

 The length, in characters, of the string contained in the LastStringResult property.top

 Used to control wrapping of text.
 The default value is 80.
-When the text gets close to this margin, the converter will try to break the line at a SPACE character.top
+When the text gets close to this margin, the converter will try to break the line at a SPACE character.
+Set this property to 0 for no right margin.top

 Test chilkatThe default value of this property is 1. top

 If set to 1, then the contents of LastErrorText (or LastErrorXml, or LastErrorHtml) may contain more verbose information.
 The default value is 0.
 Verbose logging should only be used for debugging.
 The potentially large quantity of logged information may adversely affect peformance.top